liberland/docs/Blockchain Strategy.md

 - there should not be overt bugs;
 - all action in the front end should one on one match the action in the Polka JS wallet

-1. If any of this is missing, it needs to be added and then re-tested.
+3. If any of this is missing, it needs to be added and then re-tested.
-2. Test it for seamless integration with the backend.
+4. Test it for seamless integration with the backend.

-### II.
-Implementing new functionality
+### Implementing new functionality

 Next, come the improvements.
 The following is the list of _core_ features our system does not yet have but should finish at this stage.
 It should: